rusefi/rusefi_documentation/Logging-Guide.md

 ## Logging Data Rate

-rusEFI is capable of feeding data to TunerStudio several hundred times per second, so TS lets you select how much to slow it down.
-For most purposes, 100hz is appropriate.
-If looking at trigger sync or some other high-speed need, set the logging rate to "Max reads per second".
-This shouldn't hurt ECU performance, but will make a humongous log file on your PC pretty quickly.
+rusEFI is capable of feeding data to TunerStudio several hundred times per second, so TS lets you select the sample rate as desired.
+For most purposes, 100 Hz is suitable.
+When looking at trigger sync or some other high-speed need, set the rate to "Max reads per second"; this shouldn't hurt ECU performance but will make a humongous log file pretty quickly.

-The data rate should default to 100hz when using rusEFI, but it's worth checking that its set to a speed appropriate for your application.
+The data rate should default to 100 Hz when using rusEFI, but it's worth checking that its set to a speed appropriate for your application.
 That said, storage is cheap, so it doesn't really hurt to have it set faster than you need.

 ![](https://github.com/rusefi/rusefi_documentation/raw/master/Images/ts-data-rate.png)

-# Internal SD card
+# Internal SD Card

 Some rusEFI ECUs support logging to a microSD card directly.
 This is useful for all the times you don't have a PC around.
 Maybe you're busy driving around a racetrack!

 To enable it, find the "SD Card Logger" menu under the "Controller" section (far right).
 Set "Enable SD Card" to true to start logging.
-Set how often the log should be written.
-The default is every 50ms, aka 20 times per second.
+Set how often the log should be written: the default is every 50 ms, i.e. 20 times per second (20 Hz).

 ![](https://github.com/rusefi/rusefi_documentation/raw/master/Images/ts-sd.png)

 ## Storage Consumption

-rusEFI SD logging is through, but not too heavy when compared to the size of cheaply available SD cards.
-Expect about 20MB/hr when set to the default 50ms period, with consumption scaling linearly with logging rate.
-20MB/hr means 50hr/gigabyte, or 400 hours (2.4 weeks!) on an inexpensive 8GB card.
+rusEFI SD logging is thorough, but not too heavy when compared to the size of cheaply available SD cards.
+Expect about 20 MB/hr when set to the default 50 ms period, with consumption scaling linearly with logging rate.
+20 MB/hr means 50 hr/GB, or ~400 hours (2.4 weeks!) with an 8 GB card.

 ## SD Card USB Connection

-When connected to a PC, rusEFI will function as an SD card reader, allowing you to transfer ECU-created logs to your PC.
-However, since the SD can't be both connected to your PC and used for logging by rusEFI, the following logic is used to decide which to do:
+When connected to a PC, rusEFI ECUs will function as an SD card reader, allowing you to transfer logs to your PC.
+However, since the SD card can't be both connected to your PC and used for logging by rusEFI, the following logic is used to decide which to do:

-- ECU powered from car, USB never connected: Logging to SD card
+- ECU first powered from car, USB never connected: SD card logging mode
-- ECU powered from car, then USB connected: Logging to SD card
+- ECU first powered from car, USB later connected: SD card logging mode
-- ECU connected to USB first: SD card connected to PC
+- ECU first powered from USB: SD card reading mode

 If you're unsure what the SD card is currently doing, have a look at the three SD card-related indicators in TunerStudio:

 No SD card detected:
 ![](https://github.com/rusefi/rusefi_documentation/raw/master/Images/sd-none.png)

-Logging to SD card:
+SD card logging mode:
 ![](https://github.com/rusefi/rusefi_documentation/raw/master/Images/sd-indicators-logging.png)

-Connected to PC:
+SD card reading mode:
 ![](https://github.com/rusefi/rusefi_documentation/raw/master/Images/sd-indicators-msd.png)

 The assumption is that if you have USB connected, you will be logging using TunerStudio instead of the onboard SD card.